SkylineCommunications/dataminer-docs/connector-help/connector_help/UPC Nederland ProdIS.md

 ## About

-The driver will read the different messages placed in the providers folder by the Spider device and move them to another folder.These messages will be placed in a table and can be requested by the UPC Nederland ADI Importer.
+The driver will read the different messages placed in the providers folder by the Spider device and move them to another folder.
+These messages will be placed in a table and can be requested by the UPC Nederland ADI Importer.

 ## Installation and configuration